Last Updated on

 There is no rescue group for German Shepherd Rottweiler mixes, so you should check out breed rescues like these:

-Not many people are intentionally breeding German Shepherd Rottweiler mixes.
-That makes it difficult to find a German Shepherd Rottweiler mix puppy.
+Not many people are intentionally breeding this designer breed.
+That makes it difficult to find a Rottweiler German Shepherd mix puppy.
 If anything, you’re most likely to find one at a pet store.

 No matter how much you want one of these dogs, you should avoid buying a puppy from a pet store.
 That’s because most pet stores get their puppies from puppy mills.